codepath/android_guides/Creating-and-Using-Fragments.md

 </LinearLayout>
 ```

+Note:
-Note: You will likely need to change the path for FooFragment based on your project setup.
+* You will likely need to change the path for FooFragment based on your project setup.
+* You cannot replace a fragment defined statically in the layout file via a FragmentTransaction.
+You can only replace fragments that you added dynamically.

 #### Dynamically